 Bebashi has helped more than 600,000 people and their families.
 We serve the underserved, and give compassionate care to people who need it most.

-Sebrina comes to Bebashi after leaving her role as Director of Student Services at a small for-profit company that provides behavioral support to primarily autistic students throughout the state of Pennsylvania.
+Sebrina joined Bebashi after leaving her role as Director of Student Services at a small for-profit company that provides behavioral support to primarily autistic students throughout the state of Pennsylvania.
+She was instantly drawn to Bebashi’s mission to empower people to enhance the quality of their health and overall well-being.

 Nafisah has worked with Bebashi since 2012 and has held several roles within the organization.